55 Reasons To Sail The Cape May-Lewes Ferry

 What's to Love?
 Lots!

 Although ferries operate throughout the U.S., they are not as common a travel experience as in Europe.
-Check out this list of 13 reasons, one UK blogger loves ferry travel.
-The fact that her luggage can weigh any amount, and she can take as many bags as she wants in her car are two of our favorites; that and the fact that if you take your car onboard you never have to rent a car when you get where you're going!
+According to one UK blogger who loves ferry travel, the fact that her luggage can weigh any amount, and she can take as many bags as she wants in her car are especially nice aspects of Ferry travel; that and the fact that if you take your car onboard you never have to rent a car when you get where you're going!

 According to the Bureau of Transportation Statistics, there are approximately 220 ferry operators in the U.S. working out of 37 states.
 Washington State and Alaska rank among the best known along with New York's Staten Island Ferry.
 New York and California have the largest reported fleets, but are generally passenger only commuter lines.
 The Cape May-Lewes ferry is unique not only because it connects New Jersey and Delaware, but also because it is among the 42 percent that carry vehicles of all sizes in addition to passengers.